-The Latent Print Unit supervisor will give approval prior to an in-house examination by an outside expert.
+The unit supervisor will give approval prior to an in-house examination by an outside expert.
 Refer to the Laboratory Quality Assurance Manual policies on Outside Experts in the Lab and Request for Viewing or Release of Evidence, Space, or Equipment.
-Any request for a copy of the latent print evidence (latent print cards, discs, etc.) will be provided through the Quality Assurance Manager.
+Any request for a copy of the latent print evidence (latent print cards, discs, etc.) will be provided through the Quality Manager.

-An examiner that has received a request to make the original evidence available for an in house examination will:
+An examiner that has received a request to make the original evidence available for an inhouse examination will: